MattFanto/kafkaops-controller/README.md

 ## Usage with ARGO-CD

-If you are using Argo-CD for your deployment, you will be able to visualize automatically KafkaTopic resource in ARGO cd, but if you also want ARGO to read and display the KafkaTopic status you need to add this Lua custom health check to your config [reference](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/).
+If you are using Argo CD for your deployment, you will be able to visualize automatically KafkaTopic resource in Argo CD.
+If you also want Argo CD to read and display the KafkaTopic status you need to add this Lua custom health check to your config [reference](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/).
 ```yaml
 argo-cd:
   server: